Travel Report: Tongli Water Town Part II, China.

 Want to get the full perspective?
 Before reading this, why not dip into my article Tongli Water Town Part I

 December 2018.
 I’m glad I got to see Tongli Water Town in the off season.
 A friend told me the summer crowds here are horrible, so I made sure to appreciate the empty streets and abandoned boats as I wandered around.

-December 2018.
 The off season also gave me the perfect opportunity to indulge in a favourite pastime.
 Namely a solid spell of prime Sittin’ Doin’ Nothin’ spotting.
-There were a fair few candidates that day around Tongli, but this guy won first prize for a spot in my article.
+There were a fair few candidates that day around town, but this guy won first prize for a spot in my article.
 The message was loud and clear.
 In the winter, things move slowly in Tongli.

-December 2018.
 Far more impressive though was this ancient old man making his way down the main canal street.
 His progress was so painfully slow I could actually follow his tracks on and off as I dipped in and out of several traditional residences.
 Overhearing a nearby English speaking tour guide, I learned that the man was ninety seven years old and that he was famed for doing the daily walk to his daughter’s house and back.
 It’s apparently a ritual he never misses, regardless of the weather.
-His fellow locals are known to pitch in and help him from time to time.
-Especially on days where the streets are afflicted by patches of black ice.
+His fellow locals often pitch in and help him, especially on days where the streets are afflicted by patches of black ice.

 Like this?
 There are more pieces to read on Tongli Water Town.

 I’ve been living, working and traveling all over the world since 2001.
 So why not check out my huge library of travel reports from over 30 countries.